-Since 2006, Boston Health Care for the Homeless Program has been welcoming the country’s most promising young leaders into the BHCHP "family,"initially through our participation in AmeriCorps/Community Health Corps and now through AmeriCorps in association with the Massachusetts Service Alliance!
+Since 1985, the mission of Boston Health Care for the Homeless Program (BHCHP) has been to ensure unconditionally equitable and dignified access to the highest quality health care for all individuals and families experiencing homelessness in our community.
+Since 2006, we’ve been a springboard for the country’s most promising young leaders through our participation in AmeriCorps in association with the Massachusetts Service Alliance.

-AmeriCorps Members serve as full-time health educators, case managers, and care coordinators, assisting patients navigating the complexities of the health care and social service system; increasing patients’ access to care; and providing translation services and health education.
-Fellows provide services to patients who may identify as: low income; immigrant; differently abled; transgender; survivors of domestic violence and/or community violence; single-head of household; and illiterate/limited literacy.
-AmeriCorps Member's service helps to reduce the barriers to care by: connecting patients to health benefits programs; providing health education services; and making referrals for support services.
+Your work will be heavily focused on case management and health education and will generally involve assisting patients navigating the complexities of the health care and social service system; increasing patients’ access to care; and providing translation services and health education.
+Your work will involve in-depth, sustained, direct contact with patients who may identify as: low income; immigrant; differently abled; transgender; survivors of domestic violence and/or community violence; single-head of household; and illiterate/limited literacy.
+Through your work, you will help to reduce the barriers to care by: connecting patients to health benefits programs; providing health education services; and making referrals for support services, and more.

 Benefits and Application Details

 We seek applicants who are mature, mission-driven, enthusiastic, and have:

 - Strong interpersonal, organizational, time management and writing skills

 - The ability to learn quickly and work independently,